The Neo-Generalist — Why & What

 DJing is my favourite metaphor for what a neo-generalist does—someone who is a curation and co-creation DJ of people, ideas, and actions to impact our world.
 A DJ explores styles, influences, cultures and brand new vibes at large.

 As a word person and visual thinker, I made sense of what I read: some thoughts visually and additional through the visual below.
 I have included in this visual the Sustainable Development Goals of the United Nations and UNESCO.

 View and hear this TEDx Talk from Kenneth Mikkelsen.
 Consider using the visuals and words below.
 Zoom in.
 There is also an insightful interview with Kenneth Mikkelsen on the value of neo-generalists.
 Few notes I took and share:

 With the pandemic, we can move from problem-solving and tools oriented to adjusting to new realities with reflection and action.
 The pandemic is more a condition to adapt to than a problem to solve.
 We become adaptive through learning.

 Neo-generalists know different languages and traverse different domains to pick one area to apply to cross-pollination.
-They understand the language in one speciality to negotiate the new reality with people who are in the bubble.
+They understand the language in one speciality to negotiate the new reality with people in the bubble.